 Avison Young in Washington, DC

 Washington, DC is a uniquely global environment vibrating with influence and innovation.
 Its unrivaled workforce and broad economy are regarded throughout the world, making it an ideal foothold for Avison Young’s North American growth.
-Since opening in 2010, the DC region has been a principal driver of the firm’s meteoric success by adding more than 250 local professionals to advise commercial real estate owners and users in tenant representation, landlord agency leasing, investment sales, capital markets, project management, multi-family residential management and commercial property management.
+Since opening in 2010, the Washington, DC Metro region has been a principal driver of the firm’s meteoric success by adding more than 250 local professionals to advise commercial real estate owners and users in tenant representation, landlord agency leasing, investment sales, capital markets, project management, multi-family residential management and commercial property management.

 |Transaction Management||Landlord Representation||Management and Advisory|